kestra-io/docs/content/docs/08.developer-guide/13.cicd/index.md

 title: Create a CI/CD pipeline
 ---

+Kestra provides several ways to create a CI/CD pipeline for your flows.
+This section explains how to automate the validation and deployment of your workflows using CI/CD.

 ## Introduction

 Manual deployments can be challenging.
 CI/CD pipelines are a great way to automate the validation and deployment of your workflows.
 This section explains several ways of creating a CI/CD pipeline for your Kestra resources.